sgkit-dev/sgkit/docs/user_guide.rst

 This can be used to save a newly-loaded dataset, or a dataset with new variables that are the result of running genetic methods on the data, so it can be loaded again later.

+By default, Zarr datasets created by sgkit (and Xarray) have `consolidated metadata <http://xarray.pydata.org/en/stable/user-guide/io.html#consolidated-metadata>`_, which makes opening the dataset faster.

 BGEN
 ----